kaspigoz/claude-code-docker/README.md

 I am SUPER excited about this - because I am always resistant to installing stuff on my host machine.
 Now - I can use Claude Code on any Folder/Project with no worries of long lasting side-effects on my OS.
 (I know - probably OCD)

+> Claude Code acces your local codebase
-> Run Claude Code in complete isolation with zero system impact
+> In complete isolation with zero system impact while
+> Insights, improvements, modifications - from outside

 Professional Docker-based implementation of Claude Code that works in any project, anywhere on your system—no configuration required.